-- The direct impact of physical structures (environmental constraints to construction e.g. of weirs or dams). - The implications of allocating and licensing water for use.
-Forestry and irrigation are examples of users where development based on water can mean the transformation of extensive areas of otherwise 'natural' environments. - The allocation of water for equity.
-Here we can include approaches towards the application of Schedule 1 Use, General Authorisations, the revitalisation of irrigation schemes, etc.

-- Failure to support equity, or appropriate development noting the consequential impacts of poverty. - Sanitation systems and the impacts on groundwater quality. - The implementation of the Reserve. - The ability to monitor and manage compliance, thus protecting the resource and with it the environment.
+- The direct impact of physical structures impede flow in water courses, and activities that affect the flow of water (environmental constraints to construction e.g. of weirs or dams); - The implications of allocating and licencing water for use.
+Forestry and irrigation are examples of users where development based on water can mean the transformation of extensive areas of otherwise 'natural' environments; - The allocation of water for equity.
+Here we can include approaches towards the application of Schedule 1 Use, General Authorisations, the revitalisation of irrigation schemes, etc: - Failure to support equity, or appropriate development noting the consequential impacts of poverty; - Sanitation systems and the impacts on groundwater quality; - The approval and control of discharges of water containing waste; - The implementation of the Reserve; - The ability to monitor and manage compliance, thus protecting the resource and with it, the environment.

 All decisions regarding water are critical to the environment.
-Decisions must be made on a balance of social, economic and ecological costs and benefits, considering both the immediate and the long-term, and always with an eye out for the unintended consequence.
+Decisions must be made on a balance of social, economic and ecological costs and benefits, considering both the immediate and the long-term, and always with an eye for the unintended consequence.
 It is the intention of the ISP to provide the basis for integrated decision-making.
 The principles of environmental management underpin every strategy developed in this document.